o-ran-sc/sim-a1-interface/docs/simulator-api.rst

 Configure logging
 -----------------
 Detailed logging of the http headers and payload are activated by default.
 However, it is possible to turn this logging on or off.
-The 'off' state will only logg ip, url and respose code.
+The 'off' state will only log ip, url and respose code.

 /payload_logging/
 ~~~~~~~~~~~~~~~~~